Updated: 15 May 2019

 For the not-so-brave, there are several other experiential 4 & 5D rides, exhibitions, and easier roller-costers, in this Ferrari-themed park.
 Click here to know more about the rides, opening hours and tickets.

 How to get there: The most economical option is to take the 190 Bus Route to Yas Island from Dubai' Al Ghubaiba Bus Station.
+You can also choose to take an organized Abu Dhabi City Tour that includes visit to Ferrari World, for more convenience.

 In the area: Another interesting attraction to visit on the Yas Island is the Yas Marina Circuit, the place where the yearly Grand Prix is held.
 Click here to read more on the experiences on offer.